Trekking in Nepal

 Hiking Nagarkot to Changu Narayan Temple

-UNESCO World Heritage Site - Hiking from Nagarkot to Changu Narayan Temple is one of the most popular hiking route around the Kathmandu valley.
+UNESCO World Heritage Site - Hiking from Nagarkot to Changu Narayan Temple is one of the most popular hiking routes around the Kathmandu valley.
 It is a very beautiful hike to see both culture and nature.
-The first part of the trail passes through the traditional mountain villages, terraced farmlands with local settlements and the another half way passes through the pine forests with occassional valley views on the south side before the temple premises of Changu Narayan, one of the 7 World Heritage Sites in Kathmandu valley.
+The first part of the trail passes through the traditional mountain villages, terraced farmlands with local settlements and another halfway passes through the pine forests with occasional valley views on the south side before the temple premises of Changu Narayan, one of the 7 World Heritage Sites in Kathmandu valley.

-It is a 15 kms walk (4 hr) with an altitude drop of around 450 metres and we arrive in a Changu Narayan temple.
+It is a 15 km walk (4 hr) with an altitude drop of around 450 meters and we arrive in a Changu Narayan temple.
 The entrance fee is Rs.
-100 per person (1$) and the temple is well known for its artistic beauty in the wood carving rather than religious one.
-Changu Narayan Temple is located 6 km from Bhaktapur and every 30 minutes, one local bus to bhaktapur.
+100 per person (1$) and the temple is well known for its artistic beauty in the wood carving rather than a religious one.
+Changu Narayan Temple has located 6 km from Bhaktapur and every 30 minutes, one local bus to Bhaktapur.
 There are decent restaurants in the temple area for lunch.
 Nagarkot to Changu Narayan temple hiking is a very recommended hiking for those returning back to Kathmandu or Bhaktapur and have a leisure day to do some green escape from Crazy Kathmandu.

-The double-roofed temple is dedicated to lord Vishnu, god of protection.
-This temple is built in a pagoda style which is typical Nepali style with four doors in four sides of Nepal. is exceptionally beautiful, with many artistic wooden struts showing multi-armed Tantric deities.
-According to legend, as god Vishnu is the god of protection, whenever there is some troubles on earth, he takes different avatars for the protection of humankind.
-So, we can see lots of beautiful and artistic stone sculptures depicting different incarnations of god Vishnu such as Universal form, sleeping Vishnu, Nar singh avatar (half-man and half lion), etc.
+The double-roofed temple is dedicated to Lord Vishnu, the god of protection.
+This temple is built in a pagoda-style which is a typical Nepali style with four doors in four sides of Nepal. is exceptionally beautiful, with many artistic wooden struts showing multi-armed Tantric deities.
+According to legend, as god Vishnu is the god of protection, whenever there are some troubles on earth, he takes different avatars for the protection of humankind.
+So, we can see lots of beautiful and artistic stone sculptures depicting different incarnations of god Vishnu such as Universal form, sleeping Vishnu, Nar Singh avatar (half-man and half-lion), etc.

 These idols are masterpieces of stone sculptures and are praised by experts from all over the world.
 This is also known as open museum.

-On the west side there is kneeling figure of Garuda said to date from the 5th century.
-Garunda is the mystical creature which is the vehicle of Vishnu and is also the national flag carrier of Indonesia.
+On the west side, there is the kneeling figure of Garuda said to date from the 5th century.
+Garuda is the mystical creature that is the vehicle of Vishnu and is also the national flag carrier of Indonesia.
 The man-bird mount of Vishnu has a snake around his neck and kneels with hands in the namaste position facing the temple.
 Stone lions guard the wonderfully gilded door, which is flanked by equally detailed gilded windows.
 Two pillars at the front corners carry a conch and disc, the traditional symbols of Vishnu.

 Visiting Bhaktapur & Patan Palace Squares